 Each resident International Space Station crew has their own crew patch.
 The patch adorns the crew's clothing, spacesuits and other crew items.

-The ISS Expedition 20 crew patch symbolizes a new era in space exploration with the first six-person crew living and working on the ISS and represents the significance of the ISS to the exploration goals of NASA and its international partners.
+The Expedition 20 crew patch symbolizes a new era in space exploration with the first six-person crew living and working on the Interntational Space Station and represents its significance to the exploration goals of NASA and its international partners.

 The six gold stars signify the men and women of the crew.
 The astronaut symbol extends from the base of the patch to the star at the top to represent the international team, both on the ground and on orbit, that are working together to further our knowledge of living and working in space.